New Journeys

 There are several options to get started to see if New Journeys is the right fit for your needs: Fill out the referral form available via the link below and send the completed form by fax or email.
 Alternatively, you can call and talk to someone from New Journeys to complete a phone screening.

-*FAX FORM TO: New Journeys Clinical Supervisor at 360-292-4249 (Questions?
-Contact Katherine at 360-704-7170 or klabranche@bhr.org)
+*FAX FORM TO: New Journeys at 360-292-4249 (Questions?
+Contact Lauren at 360-704-7170 or lfarmer@bhr.org)

 For warning signs and what to do in a mental health crisis, please download our Crisis Guide